Nuorttanaste: History

 The first issue of Nuorttanaste was printed by Lund using a portable printing press.
 As the paper grew, it established formal offices in Sigerfjord.
-Over the years it moved several times before setting up its first permanent printing press was in Gáivuotna.
+Over the years it moved several times before setting up its first permanent printing press was in Gáivuotna Municipality.
 The press alternated between Gáivuotna and Oslo for several years before setting up offices in Vuonnabahta in 1960.
 In 1992, the paper's headquarters moved to Kárášjohka.

 For much of its history, including during World War II, Nuorttanaste published twice a month; it currently publishes 11 issues each year.
 It has subscribers in Norway, Sweden, and Finland.